|

 honor upon us when He thus tests our hearts.
 We never read that the

-hand of Jehovah.
-It was too plainly manifested that there was
+It was too plainly manifested that there was plenty between his

-whatever to Abraham.
-This was made manifest in his interview with
+made manifest in his interview with Sodom's king,

-Sodom's king, in chapter 14.
-God knew well
+in chapter 14.
+God knew well that Abraham

 pp. For many long years Abraham waited for

-him to cast out Ishmael, the son of the bondwoman.
-That
+to cast out Ishmael, the son of the bondwoman.
+That in

-in itself was enough to test any man.
-It
+itself was enough to test any man.
+It was

 mother was past